Then: The Earlier Years

-Then: The Earlier Years is a double album compilation by the band They Might Be Giants, released in 1997.
-Then contains the band’s first two studio albums, 1986's They Might Be Giants and 1988's Lincoln, in their entirety, as well as the 1991 B-side compilation Miscellaneous T, in addition to a few unreleased songs from their 1985 Demo Tape and other songs previously unreleased.
+Then: The Earlier Years is a double album compilation by American alternative rock band They Might Be Giants, released in 1997.
+Then contains the band's first two studio albums, 1986's They Might Be Giants and 1988's Lincoln, in their entirety, as well as the 1991 B-side compilation Miscellaneous T, in addition to a few unreleased songs from their 1985 Demo Tape and other songs previously unreleased.
+The cover art is by Tony Millionaire.
 The compilation Best of the Early Years is a heavily condensed version of this release (a single disc and only 10 tracks).

-The cover art is by Tony Millionaire.